In-class projects vs. remote internships: which is right for your business?

 - Am I looking for many broad ideas from students for brainstorming purposes or do I know what I want and just need help from an individual or smaller team to execute it?

-Last year, Riipen helped employers deliver 25,876 online work-integrated learning experiences, providing thousands of employers with fresh creativity, cost-effective solutions, and employer branding to up-and-coming talent.
+Every year, Riipen helps deliver thousands of online experiential learning experiences, providing employers with fresh creativity, cost-effective solutions, and employer branding to up-and-coming talent.

 Aaron Chang is a Marketing Intern at Riipen, as well as a fourth-year Business student at Simon Fraser University.
 He is passionate about spreading positivity and creating connections with others.
 When he has the time, he loves writing short stories, binging anime, and having a little too much chocolate.